 The US will use photo backdrops and drapery to highlight certain places of a wedding reception.
 Most clients even lean towards setting up beautiful DIY wedding drapery.
 You find this online with free shipping and install it yourself easily!

 Planning a wedding in the US means planning at least three main events:

 In contrast, the UK couples only throw a stag or hen weekend, a celebration comparable to a bachelor and bachelorette party, but supersized.

 Next, the night before your wedding, you will plan a rehearsal dinner.
 This is where everyone participating in your ceremony will attend and practice every move for the next day.
-Finally, the wedding ceremony and reception happens on the final day.
+Finally, the wedding ceremony and reception both happen on the final day.

 phew, just typing all that sounds exhausting 😂

-If you are a UK couple, you will only have a hen weekend, a 48-hour party with your closest friends; you will travel to a fun location within Europe or even to popular destinations in the US, such as Las Vegas and New York.
-Finally your wedding day, UK tend to be super simple.
+If you are a UK couple, you will only have a hen weekend.
+This is a 48-hour party with your closest friends; you will travel to a fun location within Europe or even to popular destinations in the US, such as Las Vegas and New York.
+If you are planning your wedding day in the UK it tends to be super simple.

 just when you thought B-lists were only for celebrities…